Drink can: Resealable lid

 Another variation on the drink can is to have a resealable lid.
 A version patented by Cogito Can in France has been used by Groupe Casino, the French grocery chain for its private label energy drink.

 Recycling

-The beverage can can be recycled and clean aluminum has residual market value, but recycled cans still need to be diluted by up to 50% virgin aluminum because the sides and tops of the can are of different alloys.
-The acronym UBC, for used beverage container, is employed by such companies as Apple, Inc for reference to the material of its portable laptop cases.
+The beverage container can be recycled, and clean aluminum has residual market value, but recycled cans still need to be diluted by up to 50% virgin aluminum because the sides and tops of the can are of different alloys.
+The acronym UBC, for used beverage container, is employed by such companies as Apple Inc. for reference to the material of its portable laptop cases.

 Design

 Most large companies serve their beverages in printed cans, where designs are printed on the aluminum and then crafted into a can.
 Alternatively, cans can be wrapped with a plastic design, mimicking the printed can but allowing for more flexibility than printed cans.
 A modern-day trend in craft alcohol is to design stickers to put on cans, allowing for smaller batches and quick changes for new flavors.

+Aluminum cans also contain a polymeric coating on the liquid-contacting surface to preserve the taste of the beverage, and because aluminum is susceptible to corrosion via acidic attack.